 Although rare, there are reports of some infants and children becoming infected with HIV by eating food that was previously chewed by a person with HIV.
 To be safe, infants and children should not be fed pre-chewed food.

 To learn more, read the AIDSinfo Preventing Mother-to-Child Transmission of HIV fact sheet.

 Most adolescents who get HIV are infected through sex.
 Many of them are recently infected and don’t know that they are HIV positive.

 Some HIV-infected adolescents have been living with HIV since infancy.
-When they were infants, they acquired HIV largely through mother-to-child transmission (or, in rare cases, after receiving blood from an HIV-infected donor).
+When they were infants, they acquired HIV largely through mother-to-child transmission.

 Several factors make it challenging to prevent HIV in adolescents.
 Many adolescents are not concerned about getting HIV.
 They may not take steps to prevent HIV infection, such as using condoms during sex.

 The following factors also put adolescents at risk of HIV infection:

 - Sexually transmitted diseases (STDs).
 An STD increases the risk of getting or spreading HIV.